Book Now

 • Golden Gate: The Golden Gate at Bhaktapur Durbar Square is dedicated to the Taleju Bhawani Temple.
 It is one of the architectural marvels in Durbar Square.
 Its exquisitely carved wooden door, covered in gold and adorned with figures from mythology and spirituality, is a famous symbol of Bhaktapur's rich cultural heritage.

-• Lions Gate: there are two large and majestic lions, which are placed on either side along with other ancient buildings and artifacts.
+• Lions Gate: There are two large and majestic lions, which are placed on either side along with other ancient buildings and artifacts.

 • Mini Pashupati Temple: Located directly south of the Vatsala Durga temple, the Pashupatinath temple is also known as the Yakeshvara temple.
 The temple is a scaled-down replica of the renowned Pashupatinath temple in Kathmandu.

 • Vatsala Temple: It is a Shikar-style temple that is located on the east side of Durbar Square.
 This temple is dedicated to the Vatsala manifestation of the female deity Durga.
-The temple is known for its dog-barking bell, which is believed to produce a death kneel when it is rung up.
+The temple is known for its dog-barking bell, which is believed to produce a death knell when it is rung up.

 • Bhairava Nath Temple: This temple is dedicated to the god of terror and death Bhairavnath.